sashetophizika/compal.nvim/README.md

 ```

-You can also `Compal add [shell|interactive] cmd` to add a new command to the list for the current session (e.g.`Compal add shell cargo run --release`).
+You can use `Compal add [shell|interactive] cmd` to add a new command to the list for the current session (e.g.`Compal add shell cargo run --release`).
 Using the `Compal` command to add arguments appends the new command to the list, unless `telescope.auto_append = false`.
 To set the selected command as default for the session, use `<C-s>` when selecting.

 ##  Default Language table
 The default configuration for each programming laguage can be found in [config.lua](https://github.com/sashetophizika/compal.nvim/blob/master/lua/compal/config.lua).